johlym/wxlistener/README.md

 - **macOS** (Intel, Apple Silicon)
 - **Windows** (x86_64)

 Extract the archive and optionally move the binary to your PATH.
+Each release includes a `wxlistener.example.toml` configuration file that you can copy and customize.

 ### Build from Source